How to structure Confluence pages: 5 secrets to success

 It doesn’t matter how valuable, well-thought-out, or interesting your content is - it’s the layout that will really make or break your page.
 For your Confluence page to be a success, you should be putting as much thought into structure as the written content itself.

-Fortunately, you don't have to start from scratch when it comes to ideas.
-Here, we’ll be talking about how to boost your page structure to create the best Confluence pages.
+Fortunately, you don't have to start from scratch.
+In this guide, we’ll be sharing five secrets to boosting your page structure and creating the best Confluence pages.

-Fortunately, you don't have to start from scratch when it comes to ideas.
-Here, we’ll be talking about how to boost your page structure to create the best Confluence pages.
+Fortunately, you don't have to start from scratch.
+In this guide, we’ll be sharing five secrets to boosting your page structure and creating the best Confluence pages.

-Did you know that on average, users spend a surprisingly low 5.59 seconds reading the written content on your website?
-With attention being hard to grab (and hold on to), your information must be easily accessible if you want users to stay.
+Did you know that on average, users spend a surprisingly low 5.59 seconds reading the content on a web page?
+With user attention being hard to keep, your information must be engaging and easy to find.

 Similarly, it was found that 79% of users scan new web pages, meaning that making your content scannable is a must for usability.